Azure/azure-sdk-for-js/sdk/keyvault/TEST_RESOURCES_README.md

 Under "Settings", the "Base Name" will serve us as a prefix to determine the name of the resources that we will create, so that you can easily find them later.

-This field gets automatically generated for us through our CI pipelines.
-It is **required** to replace this default value with any combination of alphanumeric characters that you might prefer.
+It is **required** to replace the default value that will appear on the website.
+`[resourceGroup().name]` is used by our CI pipelines for automation purposes.

+Even though it is possible to use non-alphanumeric characters in some resource names, like dashes in KV names, we recommended writing something simple to reduce confusion.

+The constraints on the length of the names are different for every template depending on the resources used, but a safe upper limit on the number of characters to use on the `baseName` field is: 17 characters.

 ### The "Tenant Id" field.